 If you already filed your taxes for 2020, you can retroactively claim the credit.
 To do this, fill out Form 941-X.

-Yes, but you cannot double dip.
+You can qualify for both credits, but you cannot double dip.
 This means that any employee wages for which you claim WOTC cannot also be claimed for ERC.

 My business didn’t start operating until after February 15, 2020; can I still claim the credit?
 What is a Recovery Startup Business?

 If your business started after February 15, 2020 and your gross receipts are under $1M, you may qualify for ERC as a Recovery Startup Business.
 You don’t have to demonstrate a loss in gross receipts in order to qualify for ERC.
+This is the only type of business eligible for ERC in Q4 of 2021.

 What is a Severely Distressed Employer?